-Although not all research is in agreement, a number of studies have reported that full-fat milk intake is linked to increased risk of breast cancer and its recurrence whereas olive oil, especially extra-virgin olive oil, appears to help prevent breast cancer and its progression.
-Now a new study has compared equivalent milk and olive oil high-fat diets in a mouse model of breast cancer.
+Although not all research is in agreement, a number of studies have reported that full-fat milk is linked to increased risk of breast cancer and recurrence whereas olive oil appears to help prevent breast cancer and its progression.
+Now a new study has compared milk and olive oil high-fat diets in a mouse model of breast cancer.

 Olive oil most often has been compared to corn oil in animal models of breast cancer.
 However, in the study described below, tumor-prone mice were fed high-fat diets based on either milk fat or olive oil.
 The olive oil group were found to develop fewer and smaller metastases than the milk group.